garrettbland/workhays-next/README.md

 Work Hays is a job postings website for the Hays, KS area and surrounding regions.
 This is a free website for employers to post their open positions & for potential employees to discover.

+## To Do's

+[] Need to figure out a better way to handle main content and aside stuff

 ## Getting Started

 Follow this guide to get started developing & contributing.
 Pull requests welcome.